 Timing is crucial when you are running a recruitment email campaign.
 There are various numbers published online around when you should schedule your emails, but I recommend you use your own data to discover this.
 Each company and role are different and the ideal timing could be different depending on a number of factors.
 Ideally, try to send emails at a time when your candidate has some free time and can open, read, think and then reply to your email.
-Tailor your timing based on these factors initially and then iterate is as you have more data about your candidates.
+Tailor your timing based on these factors initially and then iterate as you have more data about your candidates.

 Follow up with a reply/different email

 You can run your recruitment drip email campaign in different ways.
 You can design your follow-ups to be as a reply to the earlier email (same thread) or send a new email (different thread).
 The first one is useful especially when the follow-up is in continuance with the first email.
 It should be really short with a clear CTA.
-In case, you want to share something independent of the first email (like a recent announcement, media coverage, congratulate the candidate), it’s better to start a new thread as your earlier context is not changed.
+In case, you want to share something independent of the first email (like a recent announcement, media coverage, or congratulations to the candidate), it’s better to start a new thread as your earlier context is not changed.

 Always A/B Test

-The terms A/B testing has been traditionally used in marketing to compare two versions of a web page to see which one performs better.
+The term A/B testing has been traditionally used in marketing to compare two versions of a web page to see which one performs better.
 When it comes to recruitment emails, you can compare two similar versions of any of the factors mentioned above.
-However, make sure that only compare variants of same factors and don’t test more than one factor at once.
+However, make sure that only compare variants of the same factors and don’t test more than one factor at once.